wateecuhs/ft_transcendence/README.md

 make
 ```

-To down all services and stop the project
+To stop and remove all containers and services
 ```
 make down
 ```